bortox/tldr/content/about.en.md

 There are also **various other clients** provided by the community, both for the command-line and for other platforms.
 For a comprehensive list of clients, head over to our [Wiki](https://github.com/tldr-pages/tldr/wiki/tldr-pages-clients).

+I recommend [**tealdeer**](https://dbrgn.github.io/tealdeer/).
+Tealdeer is written in Rust and makes use of a local cache, so the results are almost instant, instead with the Node/Python client there is always to wait a couple of seconds.

 ## How do I contribute to tldr-pages?